SeohyunNam/MDCite/README.md

 ### Semantic Scholar Graph API
-The **Semantic Scholar Graph API** is used to retrieve citation context spans and citation intent signals associated with each citing paper.
+The **Semantic Scholar Graph API** is used to retrieve citation context spans associated with each citing paper.
 Citation contexts correspond to textual spans surrounding in-text citation markers.

 ---